Mizuho Heartful Business

 One of these is the "Mizuho Reverse Mortgage Loan", also known as "Mizuho Prime Age", (hereinafter referred to as this Loan Product).
 This Loan Product enables elderly customers who own homes (where they reside) to pledge their residences as collateral and borrow funds up to a specified limit as needed.
 Customers approved for this Loan Product may use the funds they borrow at their discretion for pursuing their hobbies and interests, including travel, thus enabling them to live full and rewarding "second lives" after retirement.
 They may also use the loan proceeds to redecorate and refurbish their homes, to pay the costs of entering retirement homes, and for paying other expenses.
 Since the loans are repaid in a lump sum after the elderly customers pass away, through the sale of their residences, there is basically no need to pay interest or loan principal during the term of the loan.

-MHBK, in collaboration with Mizuho Trust and Banking, will respond to the wide range of customer needs of the elderly by enabling them to effectively utilize their homes as assets and provide other asset management functions, including the sale of their homes.
+Mizuho Trust & Banking, in collaboration with Mizuho Trust & Banking, will respond to the wide range of customer needs of the elderly by enabling them to effectively utilize their homes as assets and provide other asset management functions, including the sale of their homes.